-I am a forty-four year old, Jesus loving, healthy eating, four boy having girl.
+I am a forty-five year old, Jesus loving, healthy eating, four boy having girl.
 I was a healthy and active child and young adult, but now my body no longer functions the way God intended it to.
 I have been dealing with a host of autoimmune joint and skin issues for several years now.
 It has affected not only me and the way I live, but my family, my friends, and my relationship with God.

 At the end of each day, through the good, the bad and the ugly, I hope that I have honored our Creator in some way.
 It’s quite a ride sometimes, but in the process, I enjoy the sweetest intimacy and love I have ever known through my relationship with Him.
 Only He knows what I truly feel.

 I am a stay at home mom.
 We call Texas home.
 I was not born here and I did not get here as fast as I could as some people here say, but it’s a wonderful place to be for now.
 I am the oldest daughter of parents who have loved and supported me from day one and I have the sweetest sister on the planet.
 I feel blessed.

-My escape from the madness of disease is my love of all things artistic and creative–cooking, decorating, gardening, and anything interior design related makes my heart swoon.
+My escape from the madness of disease is my love of all things artistic and creative–cooking, decorating and gardening makes my heart swoon.
 Thankfully, these are a few things my disease hasn’t rob me the pleasure of.
 I can’t say the same about working out (boohoo), eating out (booohoooo) and getting out and about.

 Growing up, I considered myself healthy.
 I didn’t get sick very often, I was always physically fit and involved in various sports.
 I went on to have four healthy babies (all by c-section) and always shocked the nurses with how quickly I recovered from each surgery.